UNC Student Vaccination Policy

 - Request and receive an exemption prior to participating in on-campus activities.

-Students may be vaccinated at a vaccination clinic or by a healthcare provider of their choice and receive any of the vaccines currently available.
+Students may be vaccinatedby a healthcare provider of their choice and receive any of the vaccines currently available.

-International students who encounter difficulty obtaining a vaccine prior to the policy’s effective date should contact the Center for International Education for assistance.
+International students who encounter difficulty obtaining a vaccine prior to the beginning of the term should contact the Center for International Education for assistance.
 UNC will be prepared to provide information about where vaccines can be acquired or facilitate vaccination upon arrival to campus in these situations, if needed.

-If granted an exemption, students may be required* to:
+If granted an exemption, students will be required* to:

-- Monitor UNC email daily for important health notifications;
+- Monitor UNC email for important health notifications;

 - Isolate for 10 days if tested positive for COVID-19; and/or,

-- Quarantine for 14 days if the student is determined to be a close contact of a positive case by UNC, Weld County Department of Public Healthand Environment, or another state or local public health authority.
+- Quarantine for up to 14 days if the student is determined to be a close contact of a positive case by UNC, Weld County Department of Public Health and Environment or another state or local public health authority.

-*These requirements are subject to change based upon available and emerging epidemiological evidence and the overall burden of disease related to COVID-19 transmission on our campus and in our region.
+*These requirements are subject to change based upon state and federal mandates, available and emerging epidemiological evidence and the overall burden of disease related to COVID-19 transmission on our campus and in our region.
 Student compliance with these requirements is subject to verification.